-Based at the Law Faculty of the VU University in Amsterdam, we strive to bring together researchers and students with (international) criminal law and criminology backgrounds.
 The Center offers a MSc. in International Crimes, Conflict and Criminology, professional (post-graduate) trainings and organizes research seminars and guest lectures on a regular basis.
-On occasion, the Center also provides research internships for students and creates opportunities for visiting scholars and researchers to conduct research at the Center and participate in its activities.
+On occasion, the Center also provides research internships for students and creates opportunities for visiting scholars to conduct research at the Center and participate in its activities.

 Mission and objectives

-The CICJ carries out interdisciplinary research and promotes transparent debate on international crimes and international criminal law and justice.
-The Center seeks to contribute to the improvement of the current approaches and processes of dealing with international crimes both at the international and domestic level, with an eye to the legal and policy dynamics between the two.
+The CICJ carries out interdisciplinary research and promotes transparent debate on conflict-related crimes and international criminal law and justice.
+The Center seeks to contribute to the improvement of the current approaches and processes of dealing with conflict-related crimes both at the international and domestic level, with an eye to the legal and policy dynamics between the two.
 This translates to a focus on:

 (i) developing tailored and practice-oriented solutions to the problems of achieving accountability at all levels of enforcement;